Navigation with system

 – Driver assistance warnings and dash cam functionality.

-– Distance Warning, Collision Warning, Pedestrian Collision Warning, Lane Departure Warning, Lane Departure Warning, Stop & Go Assist.
+– Distance Warning, Collision Warning, Pedestrian Collision Warning, Lane Departure Warning, Lane Departure Warning, Stop & Go Assist. - NAVIGATION

 – fastest or shortest route to the destination (car, bike, on foot or public transport)